 -L. Frank Baum, Aberdeen Saturday Pioneer, February 22nd 1890

 Two years after writing those articles, L. Frank Baum and his wife Maud Gage joined the Theosophical Society in Chicago.
-The archives of the Theosophical Society in Pasadena, California recorded the start of their membership as September 4th, 1892.
+The archives of the Theosophical Society in Pasadena, California recorded the start of their membership on September 4th, 1892.
 In 1890, the Wizard of Oz was published.
 When asked about how Baum got his inspiration for the story, he replied:

 “It was pure inspiration…It came to me right out of the blue.
 I think that sometimes the Great Author has a message to get across and He has to use the instrument at hand.
 I happened to be that medium, and I believe the magic key was given me to open the doors to sympathy and understanding, joy, peace and happiness.”